 - Each submission must include a title, two literature references, three learning objectives and an abstract of 250 words maximum.
 Learning objectives must indicate what the participants will learn from the presentation in terms of knowledge, skills or attitudes.
 They must clearly describe what participants will be able to do differently after attending the session.
 Please consult the article, Writing Learning Objectives, for guidance.

-- NEW Each course, symposium and workshop submission will require the submission of three multiple-choice questions (MCQs), which will be used to develop the Section 3 self-assessment test.
+- Please note that each course, symposium and workshop submission will require the submission of three multiple-choice questions (MCQs), which will be used to develop the Section 3 self-assessment test.
 MCQs should list the correct answer and two references for the answer.
 Please use the resources and tips for constructing multiple-choice questions.

 - All presenters, discussants, chairpersons, and authors/co-authors must complete the full disclosure form.